Delete search term

 Method

 Data were collected as part of a larger mixed methods study in Switzerland (www.parti-cp.ch – SNF project number: 320030_212587).
 A secondary analysis of interview data from one family – consisting of a boy with cerebral palsy, his mother, and his sister – was conducted using an interpretive narrative methodology ("narrative-in-action").
-The participating family is involved in the feedback and dissemination process.
+The participating family was involved in the feedback and dissemination process.

 Keywords: Narrative, Siblings, Cerebral Palsy, Occupation, Everyday Life, Knowledge Translation, Family Involvement

-Key Data
+Key data

 Deputy Projectlead